 Border Collie Breed overview

-The Border Collie is renowned as one of the smartest and most energetic dog breeds in the world.
-His intelligence, athleticism, and working ability, combined with his dedication to his job, make the Border Collie a dog who excels at a variety of tasks, including herding, obedience, and agility events.
-Loyal and affectionate, the Border Collie loves to interact with his family and throws all his energy into the task assigned to him; however, he is more than happy to cuddle and nap at home as soon as the job is completed.
+They are renowned as one of the smartest and most energetic dog breeds in the world.
+His intelligence, athleticism, and working ability, combined with his dedication to his job, make them a dog who excels at a variety of tasks, including herding, obedience, and agility events.
+Loyal and affectionate, it loves to interact with his family and throws all his energy into the task assigned to him; however, he is more than happy to cuddle and nap at home as soon as the job is completed.

 Border Collies can reach 56 cm in height and 20 kg in weight.